 Kielbasa and Sauerkraut Recipe

-The flavors of lightly seared Kielbasa, a common smoked sausage, pair perfectly with sauerkraut.
+The flavors of lightly seared pork Kielbasa, a common smoked sausage, pair perfectly with sauerkraut.
 We always use brown sugar to provide balance to the sauerkraut and when we want to kick it up a notch a sprinkle of red pepper flakes gets the job done!

 Browning sausage and warming sauerkraut in a skillet is the most basic way to make this meal.
-Lightly browning the sausage will take this meal from good to great in just a few minutes by bringing out more savory flavors.
+Lightly browning the sausage will take this one skillet meal from good to great in just a few minutes by bringing out more savory flavors.

 There are so many ways to customize it by adding sliced bell peppers, cubed potatoes or green beans.
 We will also share how to make sausage using other common kitchen appliances too.